LoyChaiEe/capstone_flask/README.md

 Here are the steps to install these dependencies:

-1. Install Python 3.x:
+1. Install Python 3.8 and above:
-   - For Windows, go to https://www.python.org/downloads/windows/ and download the latest version of Python 3.x.
+   - For Windows, go to https://www.python.org/downloads/windows/ and download the latest version of Python 3.8.
 Follow the installation instructions.
-   - For macOS, go to https://www.python.org/downloads/mac-osx/ and download the latest version of Python 3.x.
+   - For macOS, go to https://www.python.org/downloads/mac-osx/ and download the latest version of Python 3.8.
 Follow the installation instructions.
    - For Linux, open a terminal and run the following command:

      ```sh